AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-owners-and-sponsors.md

 <ul>
  <li> <p>You can designate only one Project Sponsor.</p> </li>
  <li> <p>You can designate the Project Sponsor as a generic approver when defining project, task, or issue approvals processes.
 For information about approvals, see <a href="../../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/edit-an-approval-process.md" class="MCXref xref" xrefformat="{para}">Edit an approval process</a>. </p> <note type="important">
    When you assign an approval to the Project Sponsor and no one is designated as the sponsor of a project, the approval is reassigned to the Project Owner.
-If no one is designated as the owner of the project, the approval is assigned to the
+If no one is designated as the owner of the project, the approval is assigned to the Workfront administrator.
-   <span>Workfront administrator</span>.
    <br>
   </note> </li>
  <li> <p>You can display the Project&nbsp;Sponsor field in a report or list.</p> <p>You can also display the Project Sponsor field in a view, grouping, or prompt.</p> <p>For example, you can copy the following text mode expression into a filter to display projects sponsored by the logged in user:&nbsp;<code>sponsorID=$$USER.ID</code>&nbsp;</p> <p>For more information about creating reports, see the article <a href="../../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md" class="MCXref xref" xrefformat="{para}">Create a custom report</a>.</p> </li>